cisum-labs/sing.whitepaper/cisum.whitepaper.md

 2. **Mining of Everything**

-**Cisumverse** offers multiple mining mechanisms through Web3, enabling users to earn rewards.
+**CISUM** offers multiple mining mechanisms through Web3, enabling users to earn rewards.
 From account creation to participation, payments, and staking, every activity generates value in the form of `CISUM` or `NESTAR` tokens, creating a vibrant ecosystem for artists and fans.

 | Mining Type                  | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|